 Can I access my account through a mobile app?

-Questrade vs Wealthsimple Trade: How is my money protected?
+Questrade vs Wealthsimple: How is my money protected?

-Questrade vs Wealthsimple Trade: Which provider is the best fit for me?
+Questrade vs Wealthsimple: Which provider is the best fit for me?

-However, Questrade could be the best fit for you if you’re a more experienced investor and you want to trade advanced products like options.
-It could also be a good choice if you’re looking for more advanced research options that are integrated directly into your trading platform.
+Questrade could be the best fit for you if you’re a more experienced investor and you want to trade advanced assets like options or have access to a (riskier) margin account.
+It’s also a good choice if you’re looking for more advanced research options and don’t mind paying a bit more to access them.

 Frequently asked questions